discordjs/guide/guide/sharding/additional-information.md

 client.shard.broadcastEval(`(${funcName})('${arg}')`);
 ```

 In this small snippet, an entire function is being passed to the eval.
 It needs to be encased in parenthesis; it will throw errors on its way there otherwise.
-Another set of parenthesis is needed so the function actually gets called.
+Another set of parenthesis is needed, so the function actually gets called.
 Finally, the passing of the argument itself, which slightly varies, depending on the type of argument you are passing.
-If it's a string, you must wrap it in quotes, or it will be interpreted as is and will throw a syntax error, because it won't be a string by the time it gets there.
+If it's a string, you must wrap it in quotes, or it will be interpreted as is and will throw a syntax error because it won't be a string by the time it gets there.

 Now, what if you wanted to call a function from *within* the client context?
 That is to say, you are not passing a function.
 It would look something like this: